-- " supports the delivery of the primary street and movement network for the PDA through the extension and connection of Hospital Boulevard to Smith Street and the creation of a new 'Main Street', running from the Parklands Drive intersection with Engineering Drive, to the extended Hospital Boulevard - " promotes physical and visual connectivity with GCLR and other public transport services - " ensures the design of 'Main Street' and other key connection streets to the GCLR station supports strong pedestrian and cycle access, with wider footpaths and narrower carriageways to accommodate peak flows to and from the GCLR station in an attractive and comfortable streetscape environment15 - " ensures the intersection at 'Main Street'.
-Hospital Boulevard and the entrance to the main park is designed and landscaped to slow traffic but maintain reasonable traffic flow and establish the intersection as a key focal point of activity within the PDA while promoting pedestrian movement across Hospital Boulevard between 'Main Street' and the entrance to the main park - " provides a safe and pleasant movement
+- " supports the delivery of the primary street and movement network for the PDA through the extension and connection of Hospital Boulevard to Smith Street and the creation of a new 'Main Street', running from the Parklands Drive intersection with Engineering Drive, to the extended Hospital Boulevard - " promotes physical and visual connectivity with GCLR and other public transport services - " ensures the design of 'Main Street' and other key connection streets to the GCLR station supports strong pedestrian and cycle access, with wider footpaths and narrower carriageways to accommodate peak flows to and from the GCLR station in an attractive and comfortable streetscape environment15 - " ensures the intersection at 'Main Street', Hospital Boulevard and the entrance to the main park is designed and landscaped to slow traffic but maintain reasonable traffic flow and establish the intersection as a key focal point of activity within the PDA while promoting pedestrian movement across Hospital Boulevard between 'Main Street' and the entrance to the main park - " provides a safe and pleasant movement raffic 14 Refer to the City of Gold Coast planning provisions.

-Refer to GCCC Gold Coast Rapid Transit Corridor Study August 2011 for guidance on suggested design considerations.
+15 Refer CGC Gold Coast Rapid Transit Corridor Study, August 2011, for guidance on design considerations.